spencermountain/compromise/README.md

       <summary>💃 Can it run on my arduino-watch?</summary>
       <p></p>
       <ul>
-        Only if it's water-proof.😜
+        Only if it's water-proof😜
         <br/>
-        See <a href="https://github.com/nlp-compromise/compromise/wiki/QuickStart">quickStart</a> for all sorts of environments.
+        See <a href="https://github.com/nlp-compromise/compromise/wiki/QuickStart">quickStart</a> for all sorts of funny environments.
       </ul>
       <p></p>
     </details>